David A. Kenny

 STEP 3: ESTIMATION

 The model's parameters are statistically estimated from data.
 Multiple regression is one such estimation method, but typically more complicated estimated methods are used.
-Generally, a specialized SEM program (e.g. AMOS or LISREL) is used.
+Generally, a specialized SEM program (e.g., AMOS or LISREL) is used.

 STEP 4: MODEL FIT

 The estimated model parameters are used to predict the correlations or covariances between measured variables and the predicted correlations or covariances are compared to the observed correlations or covariances (see measures of model fit).
+If the fit of the model is poor, then the model needs to be re-specified and the researcher returns to Step 1.

-Go to the next page.
+Go to the next SEM page.

-Go back to the SEM page.
+Go back to the main SEM page.